 This Section is to be applied by ExCBs when processing applications for a change to IECEx Service Facility Certification, including extension to the scope of an IECEx Certified Service Facility.

-These steps are in line with the requirements of ISO/IEC 17065, Conformity assessment – Requirements for bodies certifying products, processes and services, in addition to the requirements as laid down in the IECEx Scheme , IECEx 03-4.
+These steps are in line with the requirements of ISO/IEC 17065, Conformity assessment – Requirements for bodies certifying products, processes and services, in addition to the requirements as laid down in the IECEx Scheme Rules, IECEx 03-4.